-You can use the dlook(1) and dplace(1) commands to improve the performance of processes running on your SGI nonuniform memory access (NUMA) machine.
-The following topics explain how to use the dlook(1) command to find out where in memory the operating system is placing your application's pages and how much system and user CPU time it is consuming.
+You can use the dlook(1) command to find out where, in memory, the operating system is placing your application's pages and how much system and user CPU time it is consuming.
+The command allows you to display the memory map and CPU usage for a specified process.
+For each page in the virtual address space of the process, dlook(1) generates the following information:

-Using the dlook Command

-The dlook(1) command allows you to display the memory map and CPU usage for a specified process as follows:

-'''

-dlook [-a] [-p] [-h] [-l] [-n] [-o outfile] [-s secs] command [command-args] dlook [-a] [-p] [-h] [-l] [-n] [-o outfile] [-s secs] pid

-'''

-For each page in the virtual address space of the process, dlook(1) prints the following information:

-- The object that owns the page, such as a file, SYSV shared memory, a device driver, and so on. - The type of page, such as random access memory (RAM), FETCHOP, IOSPACE, and so on. - If the page type is RAM memory, the following information is displayed: - Memory attributes, such as, SHARED, DIRTY, and so on - The node on which the page is located - The physical address of the page (optional)
+- The object that owns the page, such as a file, SYSV shared memory, a device driver, and so on. - The type of page, such as random access memory (RAM), FETCHOP, IOSPACE, and so on.

+If the page type is RAM memory, the following information is displayed:

+- Memory attributes, such as, SHARED, DIRTY, and so on - The node on which the page is located - The physical address of the page (optional)